Alicia Barmon is a Somatic Psychotherapist and Yoga Therapist in Frederick, MD.

 If you do not show up for your scheduled therapy appointment, and you have not notified me at least 24 hours in advance, you will be required to pay the full cost of the session.
 Thank you for honoring this request.

-Please fill out the New Client Intake Form and the Confidentiality Form and bring to your first session.
+Please fill out the Informed Consent and bring to your first session.

 If you would like me to coordinate care with another professional (e.g., your psychiatrist, primary care physician, etc.), please complete the applicable release of information form below: